tu-nurkkala/git-example-repo/README.md

-# sql-select-hw
+# SQL Select Homework

-SQL Select Homework
+Update the SQL files with the queries described in the homework write-up (and also shown as comments in the files themselves).